Is this topic for you?

 What are the symptoms?

-herniated disc is not pressing on a nerve, you may have a backache or no pain
+If a herniated disc isn't pressing on a nerve, you may have a backache or no pain at all.

 How is a herniated disc diagnosed?

 Your doctor may diagnose a herniated disc by asking questions about your symptoms and examining you.
 If your symptoms clearly point to a herniated disc, you may not need tests.